 One of the School's weaknesses is the lack of diverse streams of revenues.
-Approximately 94.16% of the School's total revenues come from state appropriations, capital appropriations, capital grants, and capital gifts, 4.06% from other nonoperating revenues, and 1.78% from operating revenues.
+Approximately 97.09% of the School's total revenues come from state appropriations, noncapital contributions, and capital contributions.
 The School will continue to seek funding aggressively from all possible sources consistent with its mission and prudently manage the financial resources realized from these efforts to fund its operating activities.